Downscale 4K to 1080P: Benefits, Tutorial and Top 4 Converters Reviews

 In the age of mobile, the majority of videos uploading to YouTube are downscaled from 4K to 1080P as the fact that there is only slightly visual difference existed between 1080P and 4K videos displayed on a phone with an only 6-in monitor.
-The Downscaled footages deliver more stunning clarity, vivid colors and deeper contrast than ordinary 1080P footages have, which will definitely satisfy a visually pleasing experience.
+The downscaled footages deliver more stunning images with vivid colors and deeper contrast than ordinary 1080P footages, which will definitely provide a visually pleasing experience.

 Still Hesitate to Lower the Resolution?
-Quick Browse the Benefits
+There Are Other Benefits

-1. Sharp the Footage with Higher Pixels Density
+1. Sharp the Footage with Higher Pixel Density

 4K resolution comes with 3840 x 2160 pixels or 4096 x 2160 pixels, while 1080P needs only 1920 × 1080 pixels.
 When we scale down the footage to fit a lower resolution, each pixel has several pixels to reference for what it should be.

 2. Crop or Stabilize Your Footage without Blowing it Up

 Any editing decision that involves zoom effect, such as crop, applied to a 1080P video comes with the sacrificing of quality.
 Why?
 When we crop the video, pixels will be blown up, and repeated or interpolated to fill the blank space.